+ What should I do if my young person is meant to attend TAFE?

 + What if I am required to self-isolate as I have travelled overseas or had contact with a confirmed case?

-We encourage you to seek medical advice and phone your campus absentee line to inform the College.
+We encourage you to seek medical advice, stay away from campus, and phone your campus absentee line to inform the College.

 + What preventative measures are being taken by the College?

 As a College, we are doing what we can to help keep our community safe.
-This includes: the cancellation of excursions, assemblies, Roof Shouts and group gatherings of more than 20 young people; limiting external presenters on campus; and staggered break times.
+This includes Visitor Guidelines, limited group gatherings and external presenters on campus, and increase hygiene practices.
 Cleaners are disinfecting all surfaces as part of their daily clean at all campuses (including all doors and handles).
-The College has sourced additional hygiene supplies such as hand sanitizer and have on backorder some anti-bacterial wipes for extra attention to high touchpoint surfaces.
+Additional hygiene supplies such as hand sanitizer and anti-bacterial wipes have been provided to campuses for extra attention to high touchpoint surfaces.
 We have also distributed best practices for appropriate hygiene and preventive measures that everyone can employ to prevent the spread of viral illness on campus.

 + Should I travel?